The content

 Sparta: A Re-Examination of the Evidence, Manchester

 University Press, Manchester, 1949.
-Kennel, Nigel M., The
+Kennell, Nigel M., The

 Univ. of North Carolina Press, Chapel Hill & London, 1995.
 Murray, Powyn, Early

-Greece, William Colins and Sons, London, 1980.
+Greece, William Collins and Sons, London, 1980.
 Link, Stephan, Der

 Kosmos Sparta, Wissenschaftliche Buchgesellschaft,